“I’ll consider the expense, but first send me a business case.”

 So, you may ask, what does this have to do with building an effective business case for resources in a flight department?

-Whatever you’re asking for must address the key points of value creation for your parent company.
+Whatever you’re asking for should address one or more of the key points of value creation for your parent company.

 The more you hit, the easier it will be to justify the investment.